Metallic bonding: History

-The nearly-free electron model was eagerly taken up by some researchers in this field, notably Hume-Rothery, in an attempt to explain why certain intermetallic alloys with certain compositions would form and others would not.
+The nearly-free electron model was eagerly taken up by some researchers in metallurgy, notably Hume-Rothery, in an attempt to explain why intermetallic alloys with certain compositions would form and others would not.
 Initially Hume-Rothery's attempts were quite successful.
 His idea was to add electrons to inflate the spherical Fermi-balloon inside the series of Brillouin-boxes and determine when a certain box would be full.
 This predicted a fairly large number of alloy compositions that were later observed.
-As soon as cyclotron resonance became available and the shape of the balloon could be determined, it was found that the assumption that the balloon was spherical did not hold, except perhaps in the case of caesium.
-This finding reduced many of the conclusions to examples of how a model can sometimes give a whole series of correct predictions, yet still be wrong.
+As soon as cyclotron resonance became available and the shape of the balloon could be determined, it was found that the balloon was not spherical as the Hume-Rothery believed, except perhaps in the case of caesium.
+This revealed how a model can sometimes give a whole series of correct predictions, yet still be wrong in its basic assumptions.

-The nearly-free electron debacle showed researchers that any model that assumed that ions were in a sea of free electrons needed modification.
-So, a number of quantum mechanical models—such as band structure calculations based on molecular orbitals or the density functional theory—were developed.
-In these models, one either departs from the atomic orbitals of neutral atoms that share their electrons or (in the case of density functional theory) departs from the total electron density.
-The free-electron picture has, nevertheless, remained a dominant one in education.
+The nearly-free electron debacle compelled researchers to modify the assumpition that ions flowed in a sea of free electrons.
+A number of quantum mechanical models were developed, such as band structure calculations based on molecular orbitals, and the density functional theory.
+These models either depart from the atomic orbitals of neutral atoms that share their electrons, or (in the case of density functional theory) departs from the total electron density.
+The free-electron picture has, nevertheless, remained a dominant one in introductory courses on metallurgy.